ethereum/py-evm/eth2/README.md

 `Chain` object is the component that represents a blockchain in Py-EVM.
 Currently, Trinity provides different PoW chains like `Mainnet` and `Ropsten`; for beacon chain, we're developing a different class with beacon-chain-specific features; likewise for the shard chain.

-## `eth` module introduction
+## `eth2` module introduction

-The beacon chain implementation is based on the similar architecture of PoW chain.
+The beacon chain implementation is based on the similar architecture of PoW chain module ([`eth` module in Py-EVM repository](https://github.com/ethereum/py-evm/tree/master/eth)).
 The main components includes:

 ### `BeaconChainDB`